 This laptop has a power problem.
-The battery stops charging when I move the power cord on the DC adapter.
-When I start moving the cord left to right, the power LED light on the front goes on and off and the battery charge LED goes on and off too.
+The battery stops charging when I move the AC adapter connector inside the jack.
+When the connector or power cord moved, the battery charge LED light on the front goes on and off.

-If you have a problem like that, most likely it’s related either to the power adapter or the DC-IN power jack.
+If you have a problem like that, most likely it’s related to the AC power adapter or the DC jack.

-First of all, I tested the power adapter with a multimeter.
-The power didn’t cut off no matter how badly I moved the cord.
-The power adapter output voltage was 15.45VDC all the time.
-That means there is nothing wrong with the power adapter and most likely there is a problem with with the power socket inside the laptop.
+First of all, I tested the adapter with a voltmeter.
+The power didn’t cut off no matter how badly I wiggled the cord.
+I was reading 15.45VDC all the time.
+It helped me to make a conlcusion that there is nothing wrong with the adapter connector or cord and most likely there is a problem with with the power socket inside the laptop.

-In order to access the power socket I had to disassemble the laptop and remove the top cover assembly with the display.
+In order to access the jack I had to disassemble the laptop and remove the top cover assembly with the display.

-You can find disassembly instructions for many HP, Dell, IBM, Lenovo, Sony and Toshiba laptops in these service manuals and guides.
+You can find disassembly instructions for most laptops in their service manuals.

-In some laptops the power socket (DC jack) is soldered to the motherboard.
+In some models the DC jack is soldered to the motherboard.